uashogeschoolutrecht/datascience.hu.nl/_docs/utilities.md

 The drive owner needs to generate an access token from the research drive portal.
 The `webdav` credentials can be specified once in `~/.davfs2/secrets`.
-He can then use `mount ~/research-drive` to connect the drive.
+You can then use `mount ~/research-drive` to connect the drive.

 ```shell
 sudo /srv/admin/scripts/setup_research_drive_mount.sh user-1